samsch/nestit/README.md

 Turns the denormalized output of a normal join into the nested data structure you actually want!

+Note that normally you should write your queries to use json_agg and similar PostgreSQL functions rather than doing this aggregation on your client.
+This tool is for cases where you can't or you find the performance of this to be better.

 ```js
 // Input
 // Fields data from `pg`, a little config: